a-herting/forkify/README.md

  5. The **controller** awaits the data from **model.loadRecipe( id )**
  6. The **controller** renders the recipe via the **recipeView.render( model.state.recipe )** function call.
  7. The **view** calls the **generateMarkup( )** function on this recipe data where the markup is generated

+This project was completed during [The Modern Javascript course on Udemy](https://www.udemy.com/course/the-complete-javascript-course/learn/) taught by Jonas Schmedtmann.